 Here’s how postal optimization helps you to save money and meet your direct mail deadlines.

 What’s Postal Optimization?

-Postal optimization seems self-explanatory, but it’s more than a two-worded catch phrase for marketing executives who use direct mail as part of their organization’s marketing strategy.
+Postal optimization seems self-explanatory, but it’s more than a two-worded catchphrase for marketing executives who use direct mail as part of their organization’s creative marketing strategies.
 Postal optimization is the balancing of technologies, discreet tactical processes, and physical formats with the goal of reducing postage costs.

 Think of it as the price of admission for direct mail marketing.
 Marketers are willing to pay this price, but oftentimes they do so at the expense of the design and printing elements of a campaign.
 There are ways around this, however, without having to sacrifice the efficiency of a mailing.

 Optimizing your direct mail deliveries involves following a variety of steps.

 Clean Your Data

 Data hygiene is the first place to start when it comes to postal optimization.
 This not only saves money on postage, it also reduces the waste involved with bad addresses or duplicates.

 According to the research and advisory company SiriusDecisions, an average B2B organization’s customer and prospect records have critical data errors between 10-25% of the time.
 This includes mistakes ranging from incorrect demographic data to improperly entered information.

 “Clean” data is free from errors.
 Yet even your best efforts won’t yield a perfectly accurate list.
 People move.
 Their marital status changes.